ruvnet/flow-nexus/README.md

 ## 🔧 MCP Tools Reference

-**Flow Nexus is the first platform to fully implement the MCP (Model Context Protocol) standard across all layers of the stack.** While others use MCP as an afterthought for integrations, Flow Nexus was architected from day one with MCP at its core.
-Every sandbox, every swarm, every neural network operates through MCP tools, creating a unified interface for both human developers and AI agents.
+**Flow Nexus is the first platform built entirely on MCP (Model Context Protocol).** Every operation—from spawning agents to training neural networks—runs through MCP tools, enabling recursive intelligence where systems can understand, modify, and improve themselves.

-This isn't just about compatibility; it's about a fundamental shift in how software is built.
-When your IDE, your agents, and your infrastructure all speak the same protocol, the boundaries between thinking and doing disappear.
-Your agents can spawn other agents.
-Your sandboxes can create sandboxes.
-Your neural networks can train themselves.
-This is recursive intelligence: systems that can understand, modify, and improve themselves.

 The 70+ MCP tools below aren't just API endpoints; they're the building blocks of autonomous intelligence.
 Master them, and you master the future of software development.